 CAISO shall set the histogram values described in Section 7.1.3 of the Market BPM to ensure the flexible ramp requirements stay within a reasonable level for a transitional period following implementation.
 This histogram value will be used until the ISO is able to collect sufficient production-quality data to accurately calculate the flexible requirements based on the historical information gathered from Production.
 These initial thresholds may be adjusted according to each balancing authority area’s conditions including factors and data observed during market simulation and parallel operations.
 These thresholds will allow the Flexible Ramping Requirements to stay within a reasonable band during the transitional period until an accurate histogram can be calculated from Production data for the balancing authority area.

 Capacity Test: At T-75, T-55, and T-40 minutes prior to the start of the next trading hour, CAISO will independently evaluate all 15-minute intervals within the next trading hour for sufficient bid range capacity for both over and under capacity requirements.
-There must be a sufficient EIM Participating Resource capacity bid range in the EIM through incremental or decremental energy bids above or below the Base Schedules to meet the imbalance, positive (represents insufficiency) or negative (represents sufficiency).
-If the EIM balancing authority fails the capacity test for a 15-minute interval, it will automatically fail the flexible ramp sufficiency test for the same 15-minute interval in the same direction (Failed over capacity test will auto-fail upward flexible ramping sufficiency test.
+There must be a sufficient EIM Participating Resource capacity bid range in the EIM through incremental or decremental energy bids above or below the Base Schedules to meet the imbalance plus the adjusted uncertainty requirement, positive (represents insufficiency) or negative (represents sufficiency).
+The adjusted uncertainty requirement takes into account the flex ramp uncertainty requirements, net import transfer capability and net export transfer capability, diversity benefits and credits.
+An additional incremental and decremental requirement is added to the bid range capacity test to account for historical deviation in import and export, which is described in section 11.3.2.2.If the EIM balancing authority fails the capacity test for a 15-minute interval, it will automatically fail the flexible ramp sufficiency test for the same 15-minute interval in the same direction (Failed over capacity test will auto-fail upward flexible ramping sufficiency test.
 Failed under capacity test will auto-fail downward flexible ramping sufficiency test).The capacity test is applicable to the CAISO BAA.

 Regardless of the capacity test pass/fail results, CAISO will publish the worst 15-minute interval results (i.e. interval with highest bid insufficiency amount, or lowest sufficient amount if all intervals are sufficient) of the trade hour for each insufficiency direction.